kodadot/nft-gallery/Wallets.md

-Now you have decided to become a contributor at kodadot so to receive your rewards you will need a polkadot wallet Basically there are two types of Polkadot wallet Browser Extension wallet and Mobile Wallet
+To receive your rewards you will need a polkadot wallet Basically there are two types of Polkadot wallet Browser Extension wallet and Mobile Wallet

 ## Browser Extension based wallets